 Now that the new year is here, it's a good time to evaluate what marketing efforts are necessary to keep business moving forward.
 It's time to make a marketing plan.
-Unfortunately, the giant list of day-to-day tasks pull most business owners in a thousand directions and they spend a lot of time working IN their businesses instead of ON their businesses.
-By not prioritizing the time necessary to strategically plan your marketing roadmap, you are setting yourself up to make reactive decisions about your marketing strategy.
+Unfortunately, the giant list of day-to-day tasks pulls most business owners in a thousand directions and they spend a lot of time working IN their businesses instead of ON their businesses.
+By not prioritizing the time necessary to plan your marketing roadmap strategically, you are setting yourself up to make reactive decisions about your marketing strategy.
 This can lead to poor communication with your target audience and a lot of wasted time and money.

 Being Reactive is Hurting Your Business

 In the book, Brandraising by Sarah Durham, she highlights the main reasons why businesses create their marketing pieces on the fly.
 It almost always centers around the following:

 Lack of Time:

 Many small business owners take on a lot.
-This is perfectly understandable, but not taking the time to develop your brand strategy can come back and bite you later.
+This is entirely understandable, but not taking the time to develop your brand strategy can come back and bite you later.
 And finding the time to do the work yourself is almost impossible.

 Lack of Budget:

 There are a lot of expenses for the small business owner, and unfortunately, the marketing budget is typically pushed to the bottom.
 When it comes time to work with a creative professional and talk about a marketing plan, they are not prepared for the costs.

 Lack of Expertise:

 By not having someone on your team with the creative, strategic or technical skills to create a credible visual brand, website, ad campaigns, etc., you run the risk of your communication efforts failing as your business grows.

 Signs that You've Had a Short-Term View of Your Marketing Strategy

 If any of this is sounding familiar, you may have experienced some of the following: